 Take your time and discover the many delights along the route as you drive from Peterborough east to Ottawa.

 With many impressive paddling routes, a trip on one of the 10 signature paddling routes is a must-do in the area.
-Each offer a different difficulty level and distance, and of course, dramatic sceneries of wetland and other wildlife habitats.
+Each offers a different difficulty level and distance, and of course, dramatic sceneries of wetlands and other wildlife habitats.

 Having attracted over a quarter of a million visitors per year for decades, the Riverview Park and Zoo continue to expand and diversify – featuring more than 25 exhibits with over 48 species, including the Emu, the Squirrel Monkey, and the Two-Toed Sloth.